Battle of Uddevalla: Prelude

+De La Gardie who was in ill health had requested to be released from his post was expecting his brother-in-law, Per Sparre to arrive and take over command of the forces.

 Battle

 De la Gardie deployed his troops for a set-piece defence, but the Gyldenløve began flanking the Swedes, attempting to cut off their escape route to the river Göta älv.
 De la Gardie had to order his cavalry to cover the Swedish infantry's retreat to the river, but when the superior Danish cavalry charged the Swedish cavalry, it ran away without firing a shot.
 De la Gardie himself was almost captured, and the battle devolved into a disorganized rout (a Danish source described the Swedes "scampering like hares among the rocks").
-Only at Kuru Bro, 5 km east of Uddevalla, did the fleeing Swedes make a stand.
+Only at Kuru Bro (Kuröd bro), 5 km east of Uddevalla, did the fleeing Swedes make a stand.
 The Dalecarlians held their positions, their pikes defending the bridge from the attacking cavalry until the Swedish force had crossed, after which the bridge was demolished.

 Aftermath

 The Swedish army reached safety behind Göta Älv, but its losses amounted to 500 men and 9 cannons.
 The outcome of the battle was blamed on the poorly trained Swedish troops and the incompetence of de la Gardie as a military leader.
 After the battle, he requested and was relieved of his command, with sharp reprimands from Charles XI.

+Gyldenlöwe occupied the town for a few months until September of that same year when he and some of his forces departed for Christiania.
+Uddevalla however remained occupied by the enemy artillery which surrounded the town.

+In 20 July 1679, Gustaf Otto Stenbock arrived in Uddevalla after having liberated Göteborg and pursued the Danish enemy forces back to Uddevalla.

+After some skirmishes with the enemy and attempts at to forge a truce with Gyldenlöwe they were reached by the news that Denmark and Sweden had reached a truce.
+This was concluded by the Peace of Lund (1679) after which Gyldenlöwe and the occupying army retreated from Uddevalla.